SkyPeople Fruit Juice Moves Into Finance

 Stock Ownership

-There's a continual statement in each quarterly and annual filing which states that Hongke Xue owns 80% of the shares in SkyPeople either direct or indirect, (circumstances recorded here).
-Which is hard to fathom from third party web sites, which only account for direct ownership, and some not even that.
-It is possible though to

-check 'insider' and 'majority' ownership filings from the SEC web site, although the filings are pre reverse (8:1 2016) split, so can only be approximate for current numbers.
+There's a continual statement in each quarterly and annual filing which states that Hongke Xue owns 80% of the shares in SkyPeople either direct or indirect, (circumstances recorded here), which is hard to fathom from third party websites, which only account for direct ownership, and some not even that.
+It is possible though to check 'insider' and 'majority' ownership filings from the SEC website, although the filings are pre reverse (8:1 2016) split, so can only be approximate for current numbers.

-The 57% of shares which has often been listed as 'insider controlled' by third party web sites, seem to be incorrect.
+The 57% of shares which has often been listed as 'insider controlled' by third party websites, seem to be incorrect.

 According to his own stock ownership filing, Yongke Xue wholly owns V.X.
 Fortune Capital Limited, which owns 80.0% of SkyPeople International Holdings Group Limited.
 According to filings, owners combined actually control 90.4% of the shares of SkyPeople Fruit Juice Inc. This has been the case since 2012, and had they been interested in this becoming a private business, it would almost certainly have already happened, when it was already highly profitable.